sword0x00/hoopoe/README.md

 # hoopoe
-The English word "hoopoe" is the translation of the Arabic word "الهدهد", and it was influenced by the hoopoe of our Prophet Solomon, peace be upon him.(سيدنا سليمان عليه السلام)
+The English word "hoopoe" is the translation of the Arabic word "الهدهد", and it was influenced by the hoopoe of our Prophet Solomon, peace be upon him.

 This Repository will cover all things about my ```Recon```, including:
 -  scripts